Comarch

 Comarch is a Polish multinational software house and systems integrator based in Kraków, Poland.
-The company provides services in areas such as telecommunications, finance and banking, services sector and to public administration.
-Its services include billing, enterprise resource planning (ERP) systems, IT security, IT architecture, management and outsourcing solutions, customer relationship management (CRM) and sales support, electronic communication, business intelligence and cloud solutions for various businesses.
+The company provides services in areas such as telecommunications, finance and banking, services sector.
+Its services include billing, enterprise resource planning (ERP) systems, Electronic Data Interchange (EDI), global electronic invoicing compliance, IT security, IT architecture, management and outsourcing solutions, customer relationship management (CRM) and sales support, electronic communication, business intelligence, and cloud solutions for various businesses.

+Comarch specializes in data exchange and document management, supporting B2B and B2G compliance in over 60 countries, and serves industries including telecommunications, finance, retail, and the service sector.

 History

 The company was founded in 1993 by Janusz Filipiak, a computer scientist and lecturer at the AGH University of Science and Technology in Kraków.
 The name of the company is a portmanteau word of "computer architecture".
-The Group employs more than 6,500 employees in 34 countries around the world with a yearly revenue stream of over US$300 million.
+The Group employs more than 5000 employees in 34 countries around the world with a yearly revenue stream of over US$300 million.
 In 2014, the company opened offices in Chile and Spain.
 In 2015, a company was established in Malaysia, Sweden and Italy, in 2016 companies from Argentina, Colombia and Peru joined, and in 2017 branches in Saudi Arabia started operating.

-The Comarch Corporate Group comprises international branches (such as Comarch AG, Comarch S.A.S., Comarch, Inc. and others) and Kraków football club KS Cracovia SSA.
-SoInteractive, an engagement and gamification provider, is an associated company.
+The Comarch Corporate Group comprises international branches (such as Comarch AG, Comarch S.A.S., Comarch, Inc. and others).
 On April 27, 2012, Comarch purchased 100% shares of Esaprojekt.
-On July 21, 2015, Comarch acquired 42.5% of the shares of the American company Thanks Again LLC specializing in loyalty solutions and CRM systems.
+On July 21, 2015, Comarch acquired 42.5% of the shares of the American company Thanks Again LLC specializing in loyalty programs and CRM systems.
 In 2016, Comarch exported its own products and services worth PLN 661.1 million, which accounts for almost 60% of total revenues.
 In November 2017, Comarch won tender for maintenance of the KSI system for ZUS.
 On April 4, 2017, Comarch acquired 100% of shares in the Polish company Geopolis.

-Since 2024, Comarch has been part of the portfolio of CVC Capital Partners, a leading global private equity firm.
+Since 2024, Comarch has been part of the portfolio of CVC Capital Partners, a global private equity firm.

 On December 8, 2024, during an Extraordinary General Meeting, shareholders voted in favor of a resolution to delist Comarch S.A. shares from the stock exchange.
 As of March 26, 2025, Comarch S.A. ceased to be a public company, in accordance with the decision of the Polish Financial Supervision Authority (KNF) issued on March 7, 2025.

+In April 2026, Comarch published its 2025 annual report, titled "Comarch's Guidebook to the AI Era".
+The report outlined the company's shift toward AI-native software and operational efficiency under its Value Creation Plan.
+For the financial year 2025, the Comarch Group reported total revenue of 1.714 billion PLN (approximately 430 million USD), a 6% increase year-on-year.
+The company also achieved an EBITDA of 381 million PLN and a record volume of bookings reaching 1.935 billion PLN.
+At the time of the report's release, the company's global workforce stood at approximately 5,000 employees.